-Study how the movements, ideas and people of the past have shaped the present at London’s number one History department for student experience (Times Good University Guide, 2018).
+Study how the movements, ideas and people of the past have shaped the present at London’s number one History department for teaching quality (Times Good University Guide, 2019).

 Why study History?

-In short, the study of History is essential, and at St Mary’s you will have the opportunity to explore a wide range of different historical periods and themes in detail.
+In short, the study of History is essential, and at St Mary’s you will have the opportunity to explore a wide range of different historical periods, countries, and themes.

-Studying History at St Mary’s will also give you the opportunity to develop skills that employers look for in a range of careers.
-Our recent graduates have gone on to further study or to work in fields as diverse as teaching, museums and heritage, law and finance.
+Studying History at St Mary’s will also give you the opportunity to develop skills such as conducting research, analysing evidence, and communicating your findings - all skills that are valued by a wide range of employers.
+Our recent graduates have gone on to further study or to work in fields as diverse as law, finance, marketing, public relations, teaching, museums and heritage.